KIT-IAI/pyWATTS/docs/source/neural_network_example.rst

 The *transform* method should call the predict function of the model.
 The *fit* method has to train the model.
 The *get_param* and the *set_param* method should implement the functionality to storing and loading the module.

+Additionally, you have also to define  your own save and load methods, which should contain all functionality for storing and loading your neural network.

+As an example you can look at the profile_neural_network module.
+It implements a neural network using Keras without using the KerasWrapper.